aperkaz/yarn-workspaces-electron/README.md

 ## High level architecture

-As mentioned above, this starter proposes a somewhat 'complex' architecture, best suited for advanced Electron.js apps.
+As mentioned above, this starter proposes an advanced architecture, best suited for complex Electron.js apps.
 Avoid over engineering your solution in the beginning, and consider the switch if you experience performance or developer experience limitations.

-The architecture of this starter is divided into three modules: `frontend`, `backend` and `shared`.
+The architecture of this starter is divided into three modules: `frontend`, `electron-backend` and `shared`.

 The three modules are built using TypeScript, with optional JS support.